 3) Have caught onto the diet-and-health impact and are now studying it as well, and are seeking CEUs at diet-and-lifestyle health conferences.
 (Those conferences are selling out, by the way.)
 Physicians Committee for Responsible Medicine (Neal Barnard, MD, founder) and The Plantrician Project (Scott Stoll, MD, cofounder) are among two sponsors.
 Further, the American College of Lifestyle Medicine (Susan Benigas, founder) is board-certifying physicians and allied health professionals, and is also hosting conferences and seminars.

-Among physicians bringing diet-and-health savvy to their practices are NYU med school professor and internist Michelle McMacken, MD, at New York City’s Bellevue Hospital who is helping her patients resolve disease through diet and – get this – she’s doing it with a public-hospital clientele on shoestring budgets, the majority of whom don’t speak English and with whom she talks through interpreters.
+Among physicians bringing diet therapy to their practices are NYU med school professor and internist Michelle McMacken, MD, at New York City’s Bellevue Hospital.
+And get this: Dr. McMacken is helping her patients, most of them on shoestring budgets, resolve disease through diet successfully.
+Most of her patients don’t speak English and she talks with them through interpreters.
 How’s that for busting some “it-can’t-be-done” notions!

-(The International Journal of Disease Prevention and Reversal, an open access, peer-reviewed journal, was launched by The Plantrician Project in March 2019 and has published two issues to date.)
+In March 2019, the afore-mentioned Plantrician Project launched The International Journal of Disease Prevention and Reversal, an open access, peer-reviewed journal, which has published two issues to date.

-In further good news, there are several physicians – with even more physicians supporting them – who are actively a) advocating that diet therapy be required in medical school curricula, and b) lobbying to require that nutritional education be required continuing education for practicing physicians.
+In further good news, there are several physicians who are actively a) advocating that diet therapy be required in medical school curricula, and b) lobbying to require that nutritional education be required continuing education for practicing physicians.
 Michael Klaper, MD and John McDougall, MD respectively are two among many working on these fronts.
 John McDougall, MD, for example, suggests that it’s insulting to physicians that they not be trained in the most powerful aspect of restoring patients to health.

 In my now-home state, Iowa, the Quad Cities’ Cheryl True, MD, is introducing family medicine residents to nutrition and lifestyle medicine.
 As Iowa Osteopathic Medical Association president, Jacqueline Stoken, DO, brought Caldwell Esselstyn, MD’s work to her colleagues and community in Des Moines.
 At Des Moines University, medical students have a kitchen-based diet therapy course available.
 This is not all, to be sure, but there needs to be more happening, in Iowa and across the country.